Mentor Training Program - for farm and ranch mentors

-In January and February, 2022, our partner, Maine Organic Farmers and Gardeners Association will host a virtual, 5-part farm mentor training and labor management series designed for farmers and farm mentors that employ workers or host apprentices.
-This series centers farm workers' stories and guides farm managers and mentors through crucial aspects of managing and mentoring including communication, building inclusive workplace cultures, and empowering your staff.
-A keynote presentation by Not Our Farm, a national farm worker visibility project, will kick off the series with a human resources training led by career farmers who have spent many years working on farms not their own.
-Registration is free and open to all.
+In January and February, 2022, our partner, Maine Organic Farmers and Gardeners Association hosted a virtual, 4-part farm mentor training and labor management series designed for farmers and farm mentors that employ workers or host apprentices.
+This series centered on farm workers' stories and guided farm managers and mentors through crucial aspects of managing and mentoring including communication, building inclusive workplace cultures, and empowering staff.
 Please direct any questions about the series to MOFGA's Beginning Farmer Program Specialist, Bo Dennis at email@example.com.

 For workshop descriptions see details below:

 - January 10th, 2022: Centering Workers on Farms with Not Your Farm.
 A keynote presentation by Not Our Farm, a national farm worker visibility project, kicked off the series with a human resources training led by career farmers who have spent many years working on farms that are not their own.
 At this workshop we discussed the absolute necessity of centering workers in all aspects of our farming operations.
 We approached this through the lens of human resources (interviews, onboarding, working, training) and by hearing conversations and insights from experienced career farmers who have spent many years working on farms not their own.
 Not Our Farm is a worker visibility and support project that seeks to amplify the voices and experiences of workers on farms not their own.